Docling Application Tutorial

 print(markdown)

-The method DocumentConverter().convert() is the main entry point in Docling to convert documents (like .docx, .pdf, or .html) into a structured internal format that can then be exported (e.g., to Markdown, JSON, etc.).
+The method DocumentConverter().convert() is the main entry point to convert documents (like .docx, .pdf, or .html) into a structured internal format that can then be exported (e.g., to Markdown, JSON, etc.).
 This method returns an object of type ConversionResult object.
+This ConversionResult object contains several useful properties, including:

 • .document(DoclingDocument) : The main parsed document as a DoclingDocument object, which you can export to Markdown, JSON, or other formats.